To Register to Vote you must:

 Please see the link above to find your precinct and the address of your polling place.

 If you are absent from the Town on election day, physically disabled, or have a religious objection, you may vote absentee in Massachusetts.

 Please file a request with the Town Clerk stating your voting name and address and birthdate and the address where your ballot is to be sent.
+A ballot will be mailed to you the same day we receive a request.
 Absentee requests may be filed at any time prior to the election, up until NOON the day prior (June 24).
 Ballots will be mailed beginning 21 days prior to the election.